GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/10.291-300/06.Walking-With-Thee/docs.md

 ---
+title: |
-title: 296.
-Walking With Thee
+    296. Walking With Thee - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 296.
+Walking With Thee.
+Walking with thee, my God, Saviour benign, Daily confer on me Converse divine; Jesus, in thee restores, Brother, and blessed Lord, Let it be mine, Let it be mine.
+    keywords:  |
-    keywords: Christ in Song, Walking With Thee, Walking with thee, my God,
+        Christ in Song, adventhymnals, advent hymnals, Walking With Thee, Walking with thee, my God.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 296. WALKING WITH THEE
+####  Christ in Song,

 ```txt
 1.